lucalullo/building-ai-agent/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 ![Jupyter Notebook](https://img.shields.io/badge/Jupyter-Notebook-F37626?logo=jupyter&logoColor=white)

-A progressive educational project that shows how to build an AI agent step by step.
+A progressive educational project that shows how to build an AI agent step by step, from scratch, using pure Python.

-The project starts from the fundamental architecture of an agent rather than from an external agent framework.
-Each version introduces a new concept, making routing, parsing, tool execution and memory easier to understand.
+The project does not use an external LLM or an agent framework.
+Each version introduces one new architectural concept, making routing, planning, parsing, tool execution and memory easier to understand.

 ## Online notebook